The Gunnison River Serial Killer eBook #27

 Under his left arm were some convenience papers, and he let them fall to the ground.
 Then, he set the plate of food, and cup on the chair.
 He showed no tenderness when his left hand spread one cheek and wiped her with his other hand.
 Then, he did the same thing to her other cheek.
 He tossed the sheets away and patted the two-inch-wide raised red welts across ass her making her sob.

-Then he scooted closer to her face and asked, “Do ya feel like eating what I brought you for lunch?”
+Then, he scooted closer to her face and asked, “Do ya feel like eating what I brought you for lunch?”
 Oh, how she wanted to glare at him and spit in his face.
 She wanted to tell him he’d die a slow death, if she ever got free but she didn’t speak.
 As tears rolled down her cheeks, she nodded.
 At three o’clock he returned, picked up the leather strap again, and inflicted ten more welts on her body.